-Well, when you’re buying a high-end gaming desktop, you should be on the lookout for more than just raw performance.
+When you’re buying a high-end gaming desktop, you should be on the lookout for more than just raw performance.
 Any machine in the same price category will be capable of hitting similar benchmarks.
-What you’re really looking for in a long term solution is something with manageable quirks, features, and eccentricities.
+What you’re really looking for in a long-term solution is something with the right extra features, upgradability, and noise levels.
 You want a gaming desktop that reflects you and your needs, without compromising its horsepower.

 Alienware Area-51 R5

 Why you should buy this: It has supreme power with whisper-quiet cooling.